-The newsletter started as a personal project in 2017 and in its early iteration was sometimes published on an occasional basis, under slightly different titles.
+The #Web3Weekly newsletter is a personal project by Peter A. McKay, launched in 2017.
+In its early iteration, the newsletter was sometimes published on an occasional basis, under slightly different titles.
 Since fall 2019, it has run continuously as #Web3Weekly.